riebeekn/experiments-in-meteor-blog/_drafts/paging-and-sorting-part-1.md

 }
 {% endhighlight %}

-Since we need to access the number of records per page on both the client and server we need to create a public settings entry.
+Since we need to access the number of records per page on both the client and server we need to create a public entry.

 In order for Meteor to pick up the settings value, we'll need to restart Meteor and point to the settings file.